grenedalf: population genetic statistics for the next generation of pool sequencing: Fixation Index FST for Pool-Seq

 Recall that \piw is defined as $\frac{1}{2}\left(\pi_{(1)} + \pi_{(2)}\right)$, where $\pi_{(p)}$ is the heterozygosity in population $p$.
 Since this is linear, we just need an unbiased estimator for the heterozygosity within one population, and then we can average these estimators across the populations to obtain an estimator of \piw.

 Our estimator is a bit unwieldy, so first we define a number of additional variables to clean up the notation.
-Note that all of these only depend upon observable quantities (i.e., the sample size, coverage, and error rates) so they can be readily computed from the observed data.
+Note that all of these only depend upon observable quantities (i.e., the sample size, read depth, and error rates) so they can be readily computed from the observed data.

 We are now ready to define our unbiased estimator of $\pi$ within a given population.
 Let $\hat{f}_\tau = \sum_{j=1}^c \mathbb{I}\left\{\hat{R}_j = \tau\right\}$ be the empirical frequency of allele $\tau$ in the observed reads.